How the government started taking UFOs seriously

 One unsettling explanation is that UAP captured on video were developed by adversary governments, such as China or Russia, and employ technology unfamiliar to the Pentagon, said a senior U.S. defense official who spoke on the condition of anonymity because the report findings are not yet public.

-According to UAP experts, some of the observed aircraft have no wings or visible elements of thrust or propulsion, or can change direction at high speeds with ease.
-Some lack telltale signs of terrestrial construction such as rivets and bolts, and appear smooth and rounded.
+Other data collection methods exist, such as satellite imagery, but answers thus far have proved elusive.

+“We are talking about objects … that frankly engage in actions that are difficult to explain, movements that are hard to replicate, that we don’t have the technology for or are traveling at speeds that exceed the sound barrier without a sonic boom,” Ratcliffe said in March.

-Ideally, U.S. spy agencies and military surveillance keep tab on technology developments by adversarial governments so it can match their capabilities or find ways to defeat them.
+Ideally, U.S. spy agencies and military surveillance keep tabs on technology developments by adversarial governments so they can match their capabilities or find ways to defeat them.

-But if the Defense Department determines a human origin in UAP trolling U.S. coastlines for years with no indication of path of travel, using designs and mechanics that still baffles military experts, it would be one of the biggest intelligence failures in U.S. history.
+But if the Defense Department determines adversaries have trolled U.S. coastlines unchallenged for years, powered by unknown technology, it would amount to one of the biggest intelligence failures in U.S. history.

 Read more: